MaazKhan01/DigitalClock/README.md

 # DigitalClock
-Set time and Start clock
+Set time and Start clock program using javascript